upb-lea/gym-electric-motor/_sources/index.rst.txt

     parts_gem/random_component

-GEM-control Content
+GEM-Control Content
 *******
-The GEM-control is a collection of control methods to control the gym-electric-motor(GEM) environments.
+The GEM-control is a collection of control methods to control the GEM-environments.
 Currently, classic PI controllers are available for most of the environment types.

-Contents
-________

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 2
+   :titlesonly:
-   :caption: Gym Electric Controller Contents:
+   :caption: GEM-Control Contents:

    parts_gc/usage_guide/usage_guides
    parts_gc/api_documentation/gem_control